 If you’re regularly shooting over 100 and have been grinding away at the driving range without making any progress, especially if you’ve been getting tutelage from a golf instructor, there’s a good chance your equipment is holding you back.

 For example, if you’re using some old blades that you bought second hand thinking they’d be great to learn with (even though less and less players on the PGA Tour are gaming them), you’re probably making things harder than it needs to be.

-I’ve evaluated the latest release irons from multiple golf manufacturers and found the following nine clubs to be the best suited to high handicappers in 2022:
+I’ve evaluated the latest release irons from multiple golf manufacturers and found the following nine clubs to be the best suited to high handicappers: